HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="visible-words-rendered.png",
   caption="Visible words rendered by percentile.", description="A distribution of rendered and visible content word counts.
-On mobile, the median number of words rendered is 366 words.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1348358716&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"
+On mobile, the median number of words rendered is 421 words on desktop and 366 words on mobile.
+There is a similar smaller number of words on mobile at the other percentiles above and below the median: at the 10th percentile it's 88 words on desktop and 77 on mobile, at the 25th percentile it's 209 and 179 respectively, at the 75th percentile it's 763 and 677, and at the 90th percentile it's 1,305 and 1,166.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1348358716&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"